tianshu-wang/PFS-GNN-bipartite/README.md

 brute.py : Brute force method.

-to_graph : Construct the graph.
+construct_graph : Construct the graph.
 The connectivity and the initialization of the graph will depend on the problem.

 load.py: Load the graphs.
 Currently we only support batchsize = 1.
 To do a batched training, simply concatenate multiple graphs in the graph construction step.